bpops/codedapertures/README.md

 [![Downloads](https://static.pepy.tech/personalized-badge/codedapertures?period=total&units=international_system&left_color=black&right_color=blue&left_text=Downloads)](https://pepy.tech/project/codedapertures)

-CodedApertures is a python module that allows one to easily generate and display common coded aperture patterns.
+CodedApertures is a python package that allows one to easily generate and display common coded aperture patterns.
 Coded apertures are a spatial encoding technique for straight-line optics, wherein traditional lensing (e.g., visible light) is not possible.
 Even wherein tradiational lensing is possible, there may be other advantages (infinite depth of field).
-Coded apertures may therefore be used for hard x-ray and gamma-ray imaging for astrophysics, medical imaging, and homeland security applications.
+Coded apertures may be used for hard x-ray and gamma-ray imaging for astrophysics, medical imaging, industrial, and homeland security applications.

 New to coded apertures?
 Here's a nice article: https://www.paulcarlisle.net/codedaperture/.